camunda/camunda-docs/docs/self-managed/operational-guides/production-guide.md

 Also, the certificate must include the correct domain names (Common Name or Subject Alternative Names) to secure ingress resources.
 Please reach out to your DNS provider if you are unsure on how to create a TLS certificate.
 It is not recommended to use self-signed certificates.

-For more information on Ingress setup, please refer to our [ingress setup guide](http://localhost:3000/docs/next/self-managed/setup/guides/ingress-setup/)
+For more information on the Ingress setup, please refer to our [ingress setup guide](http://localhost:3000/docs/next/self-managed/setup/guides/ingress-setup/)

 ### Deploying with OpenID Connect Provider